Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Superconducting pairing states

-The specific-heat jump at the superconducting transition suggests a strongly enhanced effective mass, which implies that $\mathrm{CeRh_2As_2}$ is a heavy-fermion material with significant Ce \textit{f}-orbital weight at the Fermi energy \cite{cavanagh_nonsymmorphic_2022}.
-Standard DFT is unable to describe this mass enhancement but including renormalization of the bands due to strong correlations \cite{Zwi92, Zwi16} provides a band structure with rather flat bands with large \textit{f}-orbital weight at the Fermi energy \cite{cavanagh_nonsymmorphic_2022}.
-However, Nogaki \textit{et al.}\ \cite{NDI21} obtained rather flat \textit{f} bands without this renormalization.
-The flat bands imply that the Fermi surface is very sensitive to small changes in parameters such as the chemical potential, both theoretically and experimentally.
+The specific-heat jump at the superconducting transition suggests a strongly enhanced effective mass, which implies that CeRh\textsubscript{2}As\textsubscript{2} is a heavy-fermion material with significant Ce \textit{f}-orbital weight at the Fermi energy \cite{cavanagh_nonsymmorphic_2022}.
+Standard density functional theory is unable to describe this mass enhancement but including renormalization of the bands due to strong correlations \cite{Zwi92, Zwi16} provides a band structure with rather flat bands with large \textit{f}-orbital weight at the Fermi energy \cite{cavanagh_nonsymmorphic_2022}.
+However, Nogaki \textit{et al.}\ \cite{NDI21} and Ptok \textit{et al.}\ \cite{ptok_electronic_2021} obtained rather flat \textit{f} bands without this renormalization.
 Because of the large \textit{f}-electron weight the onsite Hubbard repulsion $U$ is expected to be strong.
-Therefore, we do not expect an on-site attractive pairing interaction to exist.
-On the contrary, any pairing state that has a contribution from on-site pairing is expected to be disfavored by the Hubbard repulsion.
-This applies to pairing matrices $\Delta(\mathbf{k}) = D(\mathbf{k}) U_T$ which satisfy three conditions: (a) $D(\mathbf{k})$ describes pairing at the same basis site, i.e., it contains $\tau_0$ or $\tau_z$. (b) $D(\mathbf{k})$ describes spin-singlet pairing, i.e., it contains $\sigma_0$, because our model has only a single orbital per $\mathrm{Ce}$ site and local spin-triplet pairing is excluded by the Pauli principle. (c) The form factor contains a momentum-independent (local) term and thus necessarily has $A_{1g+}$ symmetry.
+Therefore, any pairing state that involves on-site pairing should be disfavored by the Hubbard repulsion.
+This applies to pairing matrices $\Delta(\mathbf{k}) = D(\mathbf{k})\, U_T$ that satisfy three conditions: (a) $D(\mathbf{k})$ describes pairing at the same basis site, i.e., it contains $\tau_0$ or $\tau_z$. (b) $D(\mathbf{k})$ describes spin-singlet pairing, i.e., it contains $\sigma_0$, because our model has only a single orbital per $\mathrm{Ce}$ site and local spin-triplet pairing is excluded by the Pauli principle. (c) The form factor contains a momentum-independent (local) term and thus necessarily has $A_{1g+}$ symmetry.

-The basis matrices resulting from (a) and (b) are \gp{0}{0} ($A_{1g+}$) and \gp{z}{0} ($A_{2u+}$).
-Both are compatible with a $A_{1g+}$ form factor so that condition (c) does not lead to a further reduction.
-We conclude that pairing states with $A_{1g+}$ and $A_{2u+}$ symmetry are disfavored by the Hubbard~$U$.
+The basis matrices resulting from conditions (a) and (b) are \gp{0}{0} ($A_{1g+}$) and \gp{z}{0} ($A_{2u+}$).
+Both are compatible with an $A_{1g+}$ form factor so that condition (c) does not lead to a further reduction.